Rapid Application Development toolkit for building Administrative Web Applications

 Handling Dates

-I already use a standardised class to handle all my date validation (refer to A class for validating and formatting dates) so all I needed to do was change this:
+In the Radicore framework all date validation is handled by a standardised class (refer to A class for validating and formatting dates) so it was very easy to change this:

 $this->monthalpha = array(1 => 'Jan','Feb','Mar','Apr','May','Jun',